-With so many wonderful benefits of using glassware, the small amount of maintenance listed here would seem trivial.
-Most of us have a laid-back attitude when it comes to painting a picture of our family.
-It’s a simple process, but many people don’t know how to remove calcium deposits from glassware.
+With so many beautiful benefits of using glassware, The small amount of maintenance listed here would seem trivial.
+Many people don’t know how to remove calcium deposits from glassware.

 Why Does Calcium Accumulate?